 You will only pay peak and off-peak electricity rates if you have signed up to a ‘time of use’ or ‘flexible pricing’ tariff.
 To do this, you will need to have a smart meter installed at your property.

-You should only be on a time of use tariff if you have discussed this option with your energy retailer and believe it will prove financially beneficial (i.e. if you generally use more power at night than during the day).
-Canstar Blue research has shown that time of use tariffs can be a costly mistake if your energy consumption habits don’t correlate appropriately.
+You should only be on a time of use tariff if you have discussed this option with your energy retailer and believe it will prove financially beneficial (i.e. if you generally use more power during the day or late at night rather than the early evening).
+Canstar Blue research has shown that time of use tariffs can prove a costly mistake if your energy usage habits don’t correlate appropriately.

 If you have a single rate tariff, you could easily get confused and think you pay different rates for power at different times of day.
 You may have been delaying your household appliances for years, for no reason.
 The reality is that the vast majority of Australian households are on a single rate tariff.
 If you’re not sure which tariff you’re on, check your bill or contact your energy retailer.

 Peak, off-peak and shoulder electricity usage times vary between energy retailers and states, but as a general guide, we have listed times for AGL, Origin and EnergyAustralia below.
 If you’re with a different retailer, you can check their peak and off-peak usage times, and charges, by reviewing their energy price fact sheets.

 EnergyAustralia peak and off-peak electricity times are as follows:

 - EnergyAustralia customers on a time of use tariff in NSW are charged peak usage rates from 2pm to 8pm weekdays.
 Shoulder rates apply between 7am to 2pm, and 8pm and 10pm, with off-peak hours from 10pm through to 7am.
 Only shoulder and off-peak prices are charged at weekends.